FayozRizvonov/synapse-data-scape/METRIC_CARDS_INTEGRATION_README.md

-# Интеграция карточек метрик в чат AI ассистента
+# Integration of Metric Cards in AI Assistant Chat

-## 🎯 Задача выполнена
+## 🎯 Task Completed

-Карточки метрик теперь отображаются в чате точно так же, как они выглядят на сайте. Когда пользователь спрашивает о конкретной метрике (например, "покажи нам QoQ Revenue Growth"), AI ассистент:
+Metric cards now display in the chat exactly as they appear on the website.
+When a user asks about a specific metric (e.g., "show us QoQ Revenue Growth"), the AI assistant:

-1. ✅ Дает подробный комментарий о текущем состоянии метрики
+1. ✅ Provides detailed commentary on the current state of the metric
-2. ✅ Показывает карточку метрики в том же стиле, что и на сайте
+2. ✅ Shows the metric card in the same style as on the website
-3. ✅ Предоставляет actionable insights и рекомендации
+3. ✅ Provides actionable insights and recommendations

-## 🚀 Что было реализовано
+## 🚀 What Was Implemented

-### 1. Новый компонент ChatMetricCardEnhanced
+### 1. New ChatMetricCardEnhanced Component
-- **Файл:** `src/components/ChatMetricCardEnhanced.tsx`
+- **File:** `src/components/ChatMetricCardEnhanced.tsx`
-- **Функции:**
+- **Features:**
-  - Использует тот же дизайн, что и карточки на сайте (BauhausBorder)
+  - Uses the same design as cards on the website (BauhausBorder)
-  - Поддерживает расширение для просмотра деталей
+  - Supports expansion for viewing details
-  - Отображает чарты с данными
+  - Displays charts with data
-  - Имеет кнопки для навигации и действий
+  - Has buttons for navigation and actions

-### 2. Обновленный ChatView
+### 2. Updated ChatView
-- **Файл:** `src/components/ChatView.tsx`
+- **File:** `src/components/ChatView.tsx`
-- **Изменения:**
+- **Changes:**
-  - Интегрирован новый компонент ChatMetricCardEnhanced
+  - Integrated new ChatMetricCardEnhanced component
-  - Добавлена поддержка расширения карточек
+  - Added support for card expansion
-  - Улучшена обработка сообщений с метриками
+  - Improved message processing with metrics

-### 3. Обновленный AI ассистент
+### 3. Updated AI Assistant
-- **Файл:** `supabase/functions/ai-assistant/index.ts`
+- **File:** `supabase/functions/ai-assistant/index.ts`
-- **Улучшения:**
+- **Improvements:**
-  - Более подробные инструкции для AI
+  - More detailed instructions for AI
-  - Примеры ответов с карточками метрик
+  - Response examples with metric cards
-  - Правильное форматирование JSON для отображения карточек
+  - Proper JSON formatting for card display

-## 📊 Доступные метрики
+## 📊 Available Metrics

 ### Key Metrics
 - `revenue` - QoQ Revenue Growth